hapax/hapax.github.io/assets/teaching.md

 There is a simple way to develop good hikers and maximise access to
 talent: stop marching students through the scrubland!
-We should take them through varied and stimulating terrain, towards the strange rock formations in the distance or .
+We should take them through varied and stimulating terrain, into the forest, or towards the strange rock formations in the distance.
 At first, lessons would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.